ebp-nor/genome_annotation_comparative_genomics_part1/00_introduction.md

 ## Study organism
 For the genome annotation exercise we will use [_Umbelopsis ramanniana_](https://en.wikipedia.org/wiki/Umbelopsis_ramanniana), a fungi common in soil.
 It is one of the species we are working on in the EBP-Nor project, and has a small genome which is really nice for our purposes here (everything is quicker).
-We will use this and other related species of comparative genomics later.
+We will use this and other related species for comparative genomics later.

 ## Package management